Evidence based treatment & Patient-Centered Care.

 2. Attend one of the offered self-help groups.

-3. Avoid any and all triggers if possible.
+3. Avoid any triggers if possible.

 4. Begin to set healthy boundaries.